cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 * https://gitlab.com/cloudmesh/project-000/tree/master/report

-It not only showcases you an example file in ACM 2 column format, but also integrates with a bibliograpghy.
+It not only showcases you an example file in ACM 2 column format, but also integrates with a bibliography.
 Furthermore, it provides a sample Makefile that you can use to generate view and recompile, or even autogenerate.
 A compilation would look like: